-Join us in creating sacred space at Santa Rosa Courthouse Square November 1st and 2nd to make altars to remember, honor and celebrate loved ones who have crossed over.
+Join us in creating sacred space at Santa Rosa Courthouse Square November 1st and 2nd to remember, honor and celebrate loved ones who have crossed over.

 Day of the Dead is an alcohol free event.